What Is Lateral Ankle Ligament Reconstruction?

 What if my ankle instability does not improve after surgery?

 The results of surgery vary based on the severity of the initial injury.
 Outcomes will vary as well.
 Patients who have persistent instability after surgery may improve with physical therapy or by wearing a brace.
 Additional surgeries to reconstruct the ligaments may be an option.
-Ankle fusion could also be considered.
+Ankle fusion or ankle replacement could also be considered.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute